Survey Results - Trainee feedback on Weil, Gotshal & Manges (London) LLP

 Weil’s ‘strong market presence’, particularly in private equity, restructuring and banking, sets it apart.
 A small trainee intake makes for an environment where ‘everyone knows who you are’, and where colleagues of all seniority are ‘committed to your development’.
 Training at the US firm is ‘very hands-on – we’re able to get more stuck into deals’ and ‘allows for better opportunities to build skills and prepare for being an associate’.
 Indeed, juniority definitely won’t hold you back at Weil; ‘they appreciate ideas and suggestions from everyone, no matter your level’.
 In a similar vein, trainees relish ‘being able to run with work streams independently’.
 The downside of such high levels of responsibility is that ‘there is an expectation to always be available’.
 A good work/life balance is certainly not a given at Weil, as evidenced by instances of ‘working for 21 hours without a break’.
 On a more positive note, plentiful opportunities for ‘direct contact with clients’ and ‘closing deals’ help to sweeten the blow.
 ‘Pro bono is taken very seriously’ at Weil and ‘offers a great opportunity to work on matters you would never come across in your practice area’.
 But that’s if you can fit it into your busy Weil trainee schedule of course!
 For a firm which is a leader in its field, where standards are high but so is quality of work and where there is an ‘extremely friendly culture’ to boot, consider Weil.

 A day in the life of...
-Mahereen Nawaz, trainee, Weil, Gotshal & Manges (London) LLP
+Priya Tulsiani, trainee, Weil, Gotshal & Manges (London) LLP

-Afternoon: At 1.00pm, I head to Café 110, our office cafeteria and join fellow trainees for lunch.
-This is a great time to catch up and also learn about what the other departments within the firm are working on.
+Afternoon: At 1.30pm, I head to Café 110, our office cafeteria, and join fellow trainees for lunch.
+It’s great to chat about how others have been doing and check in on other teams within the firm.

-I then update my daily to-do list accordingly and head home for the evening.
+I finally update and prioritise my task list for the following day and head home for the evening.

 About the firm